 “We are pleased to have this matter resolved,” Citigroup’s Fogarty said in an e-mailed statement.

 Finra said each of the four firms sold “billions of dollars of these ETFs to customers, some of whom held them for extended periods when the markets were volatile.”

 In its warning to brokers, Finra cited the differing returns of the Dow Jones U.S. Oil & Gas Index, which gained 1.6 percent between Dec.
-1 and April 30, and the ProShares Ultra Oil & Gas (DUG) ETF, which seeks to deliver twice the index’s daily return.
+1 and April 30, and the ProShares Ultra Oil & Gas (DUG:US) ETF, which seeks to deliver twice the index’s daily return.
 The fund fell 5.6 percent, including reinvested dividends, in the same period.

 Leveraged and inverse ETFs in the U.S. hold $29.3 billion, according to data compiled by Bloomberg.
 Bethesda, Maryland- based ProShare Advisors is the largest provider with about $22.2 billion under management.
 ETF providers, unlike mutual fund sponsors, don’t sell shares directly to retail investors.